AdaCore/gnatstudio/docs/users_guide/compilation.rst

 checks.
 These operations all involve launching an external command and parsing the output for error messages.
-In GPS, these operations are called "Targets", and can be configured either through the Target Configuration Editor, accesible from the :menuselection:`Edit --> Preferences --> Build Targets`,or through XML configuration.
+In GPS, these operations are called "Targets", and can be configured either through the Target Configuration Editor, accessible from the :menuselection:`Edit --> Preferences...` menu, or through XML configuration.
 See :ref:`Customizing_build_Targets_and_Models`.

 .. image:: target-configuration-editor.png